Analytics of Longitudinal System Monitoring Data for Performance Prediction: Evaluation of Trained ML Models

 Figure~\ref{fig:exp3-1-err} shows the success of the trained models in terms of their MAPE and PSLE scores.
-Comparing with Figure~\ref{fig:exp2-err}, we observe that when combining multiple datasets, the models perform better in terms of predicting the execution times, compared to using the datasets by themselves.
+Comparing with Figure~\ref{fig:exp2-err}, we observe that when multiple datasets are combined for training, the models perform better in terms of predicting the execution times, compared to training on a portion of the individual datasets by themselves.
 The MAPE for predicting AMG 128 reduces from 4.23 to 3.61 and that for AMG 512 from 4.71 to 4.25.
 Similarly the MAPE for predicting MILC 512 reduces from 8.21 when used by itself for training to 7.5 when the other three datasets are combined for training a model.
 This improvement is likely due to the larger training dataset (\tweakedsim 450 samples versus \tweakedsim 150) allowing for more robust training of models.
 We see this as a promising sign for future models which could include tens of applications with hundreds of samples each and likely even stronger and more generalizable predictions.
 We also observe that using the data from only the routers allocated to a job does not degrade the models significantly.
-This suggests that in absence of system-wide data, an end user can work with data from routers that they have access to.
+This suggests that in absence of system-wide data, an end user can use data from the routers that they have access to via their jobs.